LITERATURE FOR CHILDREN AND ADOLESCENTS

 Course contents summary

-Reading of at least 10 fairy-tales of Perrault, Grimm and/or Andersen.
+Reading of at least 10 traditional fairy tales (Perrault, Grimm and/or Andersen).